thetatoken/guardian-testnet-guide/docs/GUI.md

 <a href="url"><img src="./images/GN_verified.png" align="center" height="50%" width="50%" ></a>

-You can also verify the staking transaction was completed by entering your wallet address or staking address in the [Testnet block explorer](https://guardian-testnet-explorer.thetatoken.org/).
+You can verify the staking transaction was completed by entering your wallet address or staking address in the [Testnet block explorer](https://guardian-testnet-explorer.thetatoken.org/).
+You can also verify your earnings in the [Theta Wallet](https://wallet.thetatoken.org/).
+Remember to select **Amber_Testnet** from the drop down menu.

 ## Verify the TFUEL earning